-We have temporarily closed our 11 workforce centers to the public to align with recommendations for small group gatherings and safe social distancing.
-Although the buildings are closed, we are still open for business, and our staff is ready and available to serve you.
+We are open for business, with our staff working virtually to assist you by phone, email and online.
+Please visit our workforce center page, where you can find the phone number and email address for the center nearest you.
 We know many of you have questions regarding Unemployment Insurance Benefits.
 Please visit the Texas Workforce Commission website for information on unemployment benefits as well as necessary documents, including a wage claim form.

 We are fully committed to providing you with the level of responsiveness and service that you have come to rely on.
 We understand that this pandemic has affected each business differently; we stand ready to help you weather the storm.
 If you need to hire workers immediately, our Business Services Professionals can connect you with the skilled talent you need.
 We can also present you with solutions if you are faced with the extremely difficult decision of adjusting your workforce due to coronavirus’ impact on your operations.
 Read about TWC's Shared Work Program as an alternative to layoffs.
 Whatever the circumstance, we’re here to support you.
 Please contact us at firstname.lastname@example.org.

 For our customers who participate in the Texas Workforce Commission subsidized child care program, the Commission has determined that children may accrue absences without impacting ongoing eligibility for services.
 Please visit the TWC website for more information about child care.
-If you are an Essential Worker and need child care, please read the news item below, dated Friday, April 3, 2020, to see if you qualify for subsidized child care assistance.
-For more information or questions about child care for essential workers, please email firstname.lastname@example.org.
+Effective June 1, 2020, TWC will implement new Stabilization Grants designed to help defray some expenses being incurred by closed child care providers who participate in the subsidy program.
+Read more about Stabilization Grants.